-The WI Model Early Learning Standards (WMELS) specify developmental expectations for children from birth through entrance to 1st grade.
+The WI Model Early Learning Standards (WMELS) specify developmental expectations for children from birth through the entrance to 1st grade.
 The standards reflect the domains of a child's learning & development.
 The domains include: Health & Physical Development; Social & Emotional Development: Language Development & Communication; Approaches to Learning: Cognition & General Knowledge.
 Each domain is divided into sub-domains which include: developmental expectations, program standards, performance standards & developmental continuum.
 Samples of children's behavior & adult strategies are also provided.

 WMELS detailed description